Why content is still king (but data is eyeing up the crown)

 Below is a list of common content performance terms, some of which can provide an indication of ROI, and others which are just vanity metrics.

-, get your news from social media then you would have undoubtedly heard of the phrase clickbait.
+If you, like 62% of people, get your news from social media then you would have undoubtedly heard of the phrase clickbait.
 This is the practice of sensationalising headlines to lure readers into clicking on an article (which usually under-delivers on content).
 This is largely carried out by businesses wanting to draw more traffic to their website, possibly because that’s part of their monetisation strategy or because they hope that once lured there under false pretences you will suddenly engage with them as a supplier.

 Usefulness of this metric?
 Limited.